hmariyam/hmariyam/README.md

 - typescript : front-end and back-end

 ## currently learning (languages & frameworks)
-- c# for web applications
-- deepening my knowledge on kotlin
-- python for api rest
+...

 ## frameworks i've learned
 - laravel : php framework used in front-end & back-end for creating websites
 - springboot : java framework used in back-end for creating websites
 - angular : typescript framework used in front-end and back-end for creating websites
+- fastapi : web framework used for creating api rests

 ## other skills
 - linux : able to use & manage the operating system